Table of Contents

 The regime ties stablecoin issuance and distribution into financial crime compliance expectations.
 For operators, this means you must design for KYC, sanctions controls, monitoring, and recordkeeping as operating requirements.

-2026 implementation reality (Why 2026 still matters)
+2026 implementation reality (Why timing still matters)

-Practical checklist if you issue or distribute a USD stablecoin into the U.S. market, GENIUS-aligned:
+Practical checklist if you issue or distribute a USD stablecoin into the US market (GENIUS-aligned)

 - Encode reserve eligibility, liquidity, and concentration limits into treasury controls; map them to disclosure outputs.